E.T. (character): A Holiday Reunion (2019)

 On November 28, 2019, during NBC's broadcast of the 93rd Macy's Thanksgiving Day Parade, Xfinity released a four-minute commercial directed by Lance Acord, calling it a "short film sequel" to the original film, titled A Holiday Reunion.
 The commercial stars Henry Thomas, reprising his role as Elliott, now an adult with a family of his own.
 Julianne Hoyak played his wife, Grace, while Zebastin Borjeau and Alivia Drews played their children, Elliott Jr. and Maggie.
 The story follows E.T. as he returns to Earth for the holiday season, and focuses on the importance of bringing family together.
 References and nods to the original film are featured, such as a photo of the Taylors' family dog Harvey on the kitchen fridge and a replica of the makeshift Speak & Spell communication device.

-The commercial utilizes a practical puppet for E.T. himself.
-In an interview with Deadline, Acord said that he went this route in order to elicit more realistic performances from the actors, the same way Spielberg did on the original film.
+The commercial uses a practical puppet for E.T. himself.
+In an interview with Deadline, Acord said that he went this route to elicit more realistic performances from the actors, the same way Spielberg did on the original film.
 John Williams' score from the original film is mixed into the commercial.
 Spielberg was consulted by Comcast (parent company of NBCUniversal, which itself owns Universal Pictures) before production on the commercial began.